danemacmillan/vagrantshell/README.md

 ### Provisioning

-> Note: `vagrantshell` provisions mostly everything for modern development.
+> :warning: Note: `vagrantshell` provisions mostly everything for modern development.
 Read about post-provision scripts below if adding additional content automation is required.

 1. Run `vagrant up` in the `vagrantshell` directory where the `VagrantFile` file exists.